Trump makes splash in U.K. election — but his comments might backfire

 "You wouldn't expect the British prime minister to intervene in your election," he said back then.
 "You wouldn't expect the British prime minister to endorse one candidate or another."

-It's unclear how the Conservatives and Farage's insurgent newcomer Brexit Party will impact each other during the campaign.
-The Conservatives lead the polls by upward of 10 percentage points, but Farage's group, on as much as 10 percent, threaten to split the right-wing vote.
+It's unclear how the Conservatives and Farage's insurgent newcomer Brexit Party will affect each other during the campaign.
+The Conservatives lead the polls by 10 percentage points or more, but Farage's group, polling at about 10 percent or better, threaten to split the right-wing vote.

 Farage claims Johnson's deal is not a pure enough form of Brexit, and has suggested a pact if the government drops this marquee policy.